 I also discovered that the pain I was feeling at the end of each feed was called a condition called a vasospasm which can be triggered by an improper latch.
 Basically, outside air is cooler than the inside of a baby’s mouth, so when the baby comes off the breast, the nipple will start to blanch, or turn white.
 As blood starts to flow back to the nipple, there is a throbbing sensation.

-When Judah was five months old, Jeff handed in his resignation to start his own company and would also care for Judah during the day.
-Soothing Judah was difficult so Jeff literally wore him on his back while building his business.
+When he was five months old, my husband handed in his resignation to start his own company and would also care for him during the day.
+Soothing him was difficult so my husband literally wore him on his back while building his business.
 I went back to my full-time corporate job and expressed breast milk while we were separated in the day.
 I nursed him in the morning, pumped three (sometimes four) times at work, and nursed him when I came home.
 Bed sharing worked really well for us so that we could “catch up” on our bonding and cuddle time at night and “dream feeding” allowed me to get as much rest as possible for the next mornings hour-long commute and demanding workday.

 The same breastfeeding challenges persisted for the better part of a year as another one surfaced.
 I was certain that a therapeutic ultrasound treatment would release a particularly stubborn plugged duct, so you can imagine my surprise when it turned out to be a mass.
 An ultrasound and biopsy confirmed that it was a benign breast lesion called a Lactational Adenoma.
 They are not very common but are thought to occur in response to the physiological and hormonal changes of pregnancy and lactation.

-Judah and I continued our breastfeeding relationship until I became pregnant with Benjamin.
-If you read Ben’s birth story, then you know why… here’s an excerpt:
+We continued our breastfeeding relationship until I became pregnant again.
+If you read B’s birth story, then you know why… here’s an excerpt: